Set up and register your business in the UK

 Next steps

-Register an overseas company with Companies House if you want to set up a place of business in the UK.
+Register an overseas company with Companies House on GOV.UK if you want to set up a place of business in the UK.